NikhilNarayana/FRC-YouTube-Uploader/README.md

 | addtoplaylist.py | youtubeAuthenticate.py |
 | updatethumbnail.py | youtubeAuthenticate.py |

+## Current Feature Set:
+* Upload Videos (single or batch uploads possible)
+* Add Custom Thumbnails to a video or even a whole playlist
+* Add to Playlist(s)
+* Get match results from TBA and add them to description
+* Add videos to The Blue Alliance automatically

+Things to do in the future:
+* GUI
+* Automate everything so only a single button press is required

 ## How to Setup
 1. Install Python 2.7 for your OS
 2. Install the requirements for the script with `pip install -r /path/to/requirements.txt`